pkosiec/botkube-docs/BLOGPOST.md

 # Building Fuse

-- At Botkube, we are in contact with multiple different DevOps teams
+- At Botkube, we are in contact with multiple different DevOps teams, hearing their problems

--
+- We built Fuse in two months

 - Codename: Fuse, as it's easy to remember, and comes from "fusion"
-- We built Fuse in two months

 - Audience: Simple - For now we targeted just platform engineers / SRE / DevOps.
 However, at some point, with a suggested solution, we might target developers, managers and other team members too,with proper access rights.

-- Acute pain point: Context switching and multitasking

 - Acute pain point: Context switching and multitasking Platform Engineers often have to rapidly switch between responding to questions, issues, and outages for multiple services simultaneously.
 Doing ad-hoc tasks, switching tabs for multiple project docs, answering some questions to developers related to infrastructure, to help troubleshoot infra problems with developers etc.